SAP/.github/README.md

 ![ApeiroRA Logo](https://raw.githubusercontent.com/apeirora/.github/main/.github/assets/ApeiroRA.svg)

 :wave: Welcome to the official GitHub presence of ApeiroRA.
 We are part of the Important Project of Common European Interest - Next Generation Cloud Infrastructures and Services (IPCEI-CIS) project launched by the European Union in 2023.
-Ap
+ApeiroRA's core aim is to create an overarching cloud-edge continuum that is not tied to individual providers.

 ## :globe_with_meridians: IPCEI-CIS?

 IPCEI are cross-member-state initiatives defined in [Article 107(3)(b) of the Treaty on the Functioning of the European Union](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:12008E107).
 They serve as an important tool for states and the EU to further common strategic interests of the bloc.

-The IPCEI-CIS [unifies twelve member states and over 100 partners](https://www.bmwk.de/Redaktion/EN/Artikel/Industry/ipcei-cis.html) aiming to strengthen Europe's digital and technological sovereignty by establishing the first Multi-Provider Cloud-Edge Continuum.
+The IPCEI-CIS [unifies twelve member states and over 100 partners](https://www.bmwk.de/Redaktion/EN/Artikel/Industry/ipcei-cis.html) aiming to strengthen Europe's digital and technological sovereignty by establishing the first multi-provider cloud-edge continuum.

 ## :handshake: ApeiroRA and IPCEI-CIS